OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

     *   Cookies
     *   Analytics service
     *   Newsletter sign-up form
+3. Data you provide to us via social media
+4. In connection with our social media pages:
+    *   Cookies

-How and why do process your data?
+How and why do we process your data?

 *   To provide our services to you
 *   To improve and to evaluate Flattr